Huawei P50 series are now official | Pocketnow

 At the Huawei P50 launch event today, Huawei has released two devices, the Huawei P50, and Huawei P50 Pro flagship devices.
 The event started out by first taking a look at some of the iconic devices from the past, including the P9, P10, P20, P30, P40 series from the company.

-Both the P50 and P50 Pro devices support 66W fast wired charging.
+Both the Huawei P50 and Huawei P50 Pro devices support 66W fast wired charging and have stereo speakers.
 However, only the P50 Pro supports Huawei’s own 50W Wireless charging technology.
-The duo are also IP68 certified to withstand water and dust, however, the rumors turned out to be true and will only support 4G connectivity.
+The smartphones are also IP68 certified to withstand water and dust.
+Unfortunately, the rumors turned out to be accurate, and neither devices support 5G; therefore, they are both limited to 4G, 3G, and 2G only.

 Huawei P50

-The P50 has a 6.5-inch OLED FHD+ resolution 90Hz refresh rate display with a 300 Hz touch sampling rate.
+The Huawei P50 has a 6.5-inch OLED FHD+ resolution 90Hz refresh rate display with a 300 Hz touch sampling rate.
 It’s powered by a Snapdragon 888 4G processor, and it will be available with 8GB of RAM and 128/256GB of internal storage.
 The storage can only be expanded via an NM memory card slot up to 256GB.

 There’s a triple camera setup on the back, including a 50MP primary, 13MP ultrawide angle, and a 12MP telephoto sensor with OIS stabilization.
 It supports 5x optical zoom and 50x digital zoom.
 On the front, there’s a single 13MP ultrawide-angle camera.
 The battery capacity is 4,100 mAh, and it supports the same 66W fast wired charging as the P50 Pro model, but it lacks wireless charging.